HFAnalyticsLab/COVID19_social_care_open_data/README.md

 #### Sprint 1
 The analysis is shown in the Health Foundation briefing [Adult social care and COVID-19: Assessing the impact on social care users and staff in England so far](https://www.health.org.uk/publications/report/adult-social-care-and-covid-19-assessing-the-impact-on-social-care-users-and-staff-in-england-so-far).

+#### Sprint 2
+The analysis is shown in the Health Foundation briefing [Adult social care and COVID-19 after the first wave: assessing the policy response in England](https://www.health.org.uk/publications/reports/adult-social-care-and-covid-19-after-the-first-wave).

 ## Data source
 This project only uses public data.